 Health inequities in minority populations have historically led to a disease or deficit focus when considering the health of those individuals.
 An example of this is the research and clinical emphasis on the impact of HIV/AIDS on gay men.
 However, in recent times, researchers and clinicians are shifting the ways of looking at health to examine the resilience or protective factors that can help to shield vulnerable people despite the social inequities that can negatively affect health outcomes.

 The population covered by the 2SLGBTQIA+ label are diverse and heterogeneous.
-Not only are the characteristics and health of each subgroup (gay men, gay women/lesbians, bisexuals, transgender people, etc.) potentially very different, but also other intersecting identities (such as race, socioeconomic status/class, ethnicity, literacy level, immigration or disability status, etc.) or social determinants of health affect the ways that health equity plays out for individuals.
+Not only are the characteristics and health of each subgroup (gay men, gay women/lesbians, bisexuals, non-binary and transgender people, etc.) potentially very different, but also other intersecting identities (such as race, socioeconomic status/class, ethnicity, literacy level, immigration or disability status, etc.) or social determinants of health affect the ways that health equity plays out for individuals.
 Individuals who belong to multiple groups that face health disparities have different health concerns that should not be ignored by researchers or clinicians and all individuals may have different health information needs.